for American Protégé e-mails

 $300 Scholarship and other Special Awards may be granted based on the judges’ recommendations.

-International panel of qualified judges are evaluating audition materials.
+International panel of qualified judges will evaluate audition materials.
 All judges are independent, and their students are not allowed to apply this season.
-The concert pianist and teacher Ms. Irina Kaufman-Brookes (U.K./Russia) was invited as a Chairwoman of the Concerto Competition 2017.
+The concert pianist and teacher Ms. Irina Kaufman-Brookes (U.K./Russia) is invited as a Chairwoman of the Concerto Competition 2018.
 A graduate from the Moscow Gnessin Academy of Music, classes of Prof. E. Lieberman and Prof. L. Naumov, Ms. Kaufman-Brookes won a number of the International Competitions and performed as a solo and chamber ensemble pianist with the Bolshoi Theater, Stanislavskiy and Nemirovich – Danchenko Opera Theatre, and many orchestras across the Europe and USA.

 |How to Apply|